gristlekinginc/metsci-site-v2/blog/2025-04-27-Lets_Explore_Helium_Explorer.md

 You can also build your own Mapper [following instructions](https://docs.helium.com/iot/coverage-mapping/quickstart) over on the Helium Docs site.

 That wraps it for how to assess LoRaWAN coverage for anywhere in the world on the Helium network.
-If you’d like to see coverage on other networks, excellent websites like [https://www.coveragemap.net/] offer maps of [TTN](https://www.thethingsnetwork.org/) and other networks.
+If you’d like to see coverage on other networks, excellent websites like [Coverage Map](https://www.coveragemap.net/) offer maps of [TTN](https://www.thethingsnetwork.org/) and other networks.

-Not every LoRaWAN offers public mapping information like this (many of them have their own internal tools to manage and monitor their private networks), but if you’re looking for an easy way to see if there’s the kind of LoRaWAN coverage you need for the IoT solution you want, the Helium World Explorer is an excellent place to start.
+Not every LoRaWAN offers public mapping information like this (many of them have their own internal tools to manage and monitor their private networks), but if you’re looking for an easy way to see if there’s the kind of LoRaWAN coverage you need for your IoT solution, the Helium World Explorer is an excellent place to start.

 Happy coverage hunting!